mshojafar/sourcecodes/Zhou2021AFED-EF_Sourcecode/README.txt

-Help file to run the project written in java of CloudSim toolkit, developed using Eclipse IDE.
+Help file to run the project written in java on a CloudSim toolkit using Eclipse IDE.

 Dr. Zhou Zhou did this implementation.
 Dr. Mohammad Shojafar helped on idea brainstorming and documentation.